-Sometimes Nautilus’ icon thumbnails and metadata just aren’t good enough.
-Sometimes you want to take a closer look at a file, photo or folder to make sure it’s the one you want, but without opening a full-blown app.
+Sometimes file thumbnails in Nautilus aren’t enough.
+Sometimes you need a closer look at a file, photo, or folder to make sure it’s the one you actually want, but without the hassle of opening a full-blown app to find out.

 And that’s where GNOME Sushi comes in.